eltonokada/library_manager/README.md

 # Library Manager

-This application uses
+This application uses Ruby on Rails 7.1.2 and React.js
-application up and running.

-Dependencies:
+Required software:

 * Ruby 3.1.2 +